stuart-i-m-smith/Instagram-Bot/README.md

-# crypto-aggregator
+# Instagram Bot

-Retrieves multiple street prices and collates an aggregated book of prices.
+Auto follow/unfollow and auto like instagram accounts

 ## To Do:
-- Multiple pairs
+- Target accounts
-- Aggregate entire book not just BBO
+- Auto like
-- Store funding rates
+- Auto follow
-- Java FX UI
+- Unfollow after set period if no followback
 - TESTS!!
 - Other ideas welcome!